mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 <!-- fs -->
 This exists and it is free (some connectors require a Confluent Enterprise License), but I haven't actually tried it.

-One question that I do not know the answer to (despite looking for it) is this:
+One question that I haven't been able to find the answer to is this:
-If we run two Kafka connectors, does that create two separate connections to ZTF, or do both connectors use the same incoming stream?
+_If we run two Kafka connectors, does that create two separate connections to ZTF, or do both connectors use the same incoming stream?_
 We could just install this and try it; I just haven't done it yet.
 I'm guessing it would be bad form (cost more money on both ends) to pull in two connections every night.